STEM Transformational Experiences to Promote Success

 - Career preparation: Advisors help you work toward your future—assistance with job searches, resume building, interview skills, or preparing for graduate school.
 Connections with professionals and alumni provide valuable networking opportunities and the chance to learn from tskhe experiences of recent graduates.

 - A learning community: STEPS scholars learn and work together while forming relationships with their professors and mentors.

-- Enroll at KSC as a full-time student and declare a Biology or Chemistry major
+- Enroll at KSC as a full-time student and declare a Biology or Chemistry major.
+Transfer Students are eligable.

 - Demonstrate academic ability or potential